Tropykus/protocol-rsk/README.md

 - **Description:** This function was intended to be used for the kSAT market only.
 If used in other markets, it can lead to read errors.
 - **Recommendation:** Do not use this function in new code.
 Use standard CToken functions instead.

+#### `addSubsidy()`
+- **Status:** DEPRECATED
+- **Location:** `CRBTC.sol`
+- **Description:** This function allows anyone to add rBTC to the subsidy fund without access control.
+Funds added via this function become part of a shared pool and cannot be directly withdrawn.
+The subsidy fund is distributed proportionally to suppliers based on their interest earned, meaning users who add subsidies without minting cTokens will lose access to their funds.
+This can introduce risks to unaware users who may accidentally contribute funds they cannot recover.
+- **Risk:** Users who call this function without understanding its behavior may permanently lose access to their rBTC contributions, as there is no mechanism to directly withdraw from the subsidy fund.
+- **Recommendation:** Do not use this function in new integrations.
+Use alternative mechanisms for managing protocol subsidies that include proper access control and withdrawal capabilities.

+#### `tropykusInterestAccrued(address account)`
+- **Status:** DEPRECATED
+- **Location:** `CToken.sol`
+- **Description:** This function calculates interest accrued for an account using the Tropykus interest rate model.
+This interest rate model was used for the kSAT market, which has been deprecated.
+The internal accounting mechanisms introduced by this model introduce vulnerabilities and should not be used in new integrations or markets.
+- **Risk:** The internal accounting mechanisms used by this function introduce vulnerabilities that could be exploited.
+This function is part of a deprecated interest rate model that was only intended for the kSAT market.
+- **Recommendation:** Do not use this function in new code.
+This function must not be used as it is associated with deprecated and vulnerable accounting mechanisms from the kSAT market.

 ### Deprecated Markets

 The following markets have been deprecated or are no longer actively supported: